-Litterfall is collected according to the specific manual Sampling and Analysis of Litterfall (ICP Forests manual, part XIII).
+Litterfall is collected according to the method described in Sampling and Analysis of Litterfall (ICP Forests manual, part XIII).
 Here we describe the work related to the estimation of leaf area index (LAI) and specific leaf area (SLA), or its inverse, the leaf mass per area (LMA).
-LAI is a dimensionless ratio (m^2/m^2) , SLA is usually given in cm2/g and LMA in g/m2.
+LAI is a dimensionless ratio (m2/m2), SLA is usually given in cm2/g and LMA in g/m2.